PeepalFarm/peepalfarm.github.io/markdown/about.md

 Badmash Peepal Farm is an **organic farm** and **stray animal recovery center** for large and small animals near Dharamsala, Himachal Pradesh.
 We promote sustainable living and offer a program where people from around the world can work in exchange for vegan meals and accommodation.

-Our main priority is the health of the animals we treat and rehabilitate. **We aim to alleviate the suffering of any animal that requires aid.** Many of the animals were brought in having sustained serious injuries, mostly due to accidents and abuse.
+Our main priority is the health of the animals we treat and rehabilitate. **We are committed to alleviating the suffering of any animal that requires aid.** Many of the animals were brought in having sustained serious injuries, mostly due to accidents and abuse.

 In the future we aim to be totally self sustainable.
 The farm is a work in progress and so far we have been able to harvest some herbs and vegetables from our expanding garden.